JohnTwiiX/dso-python-tasks/module-4/remove_metadata/README.md

 This Python script allows you to remove metadata from PDF documents using either ExifTool or QPDF.
 It's a command-line tool that can process a single PDF file and save the result with all metadata stripped out.

-## Features

-- **Remove Metadata with ExifTool**: Strips all metadata using ExifTool.
-- **Remove Metadata with QPDF**: Removes metadata using QPDF.
-- **Command-line Interface**: Easy to use through the command line with options for specifying the input file, output file, and the tool to use.

 ## Requirements

-Ensure you have the following installed on your system:
+Ensure you have the following tools installed on your system:

 - **ExifTool**: A command-line application for reading, writing, and editing metadata.
 You can install it using: